bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 A very late Greek source from between 544 and 944 AD claims the image was made miraculously, using the phrase "doubled in four" to describe the cloth.
 This term is used exclusively of the Mandylion.==TODO Source==

-> A towel [Greek *tetradiplon* - doubled in four] was given Him; and when He had washed Himself, He wiped His face with it.
-And His image having been imprinted upon the linen, He gave it to Ananias, saying: Give this, and take back this message, to him that sent thee: Peace to thee and thy city![^acts-of-thaddeus-600]
+> A towel [Greek *tetradiplon* - doubled in four] was given Him [Jesus]; and when He had washed Himself, He wiped His face with it.
+And His image having been imprinted upon the linen, He gave it to Ananias [the courier], saying: Give this, and take back this message, to him [Abgarus of Edessa] that sent thee: Peace to thee and thy city![^acts-of-thaddeus-600]

 ### Early 2nd Century - Gospel of the Hebrews